Looking to step into the thriving and lucrative world of e-commerce?

 Key components of e-commerce

 A big one.
-At every touchpoint of your online presence – from your e-commerce website to your social media channels to your marketing emails – you should carefully consider the customer experience.
+At every touchpoint of your online presence, from your e-commerce website and your social media channels to your marketing emails, you should carefully consider the customer experience.
 Online shoppers expect ease, convenience, and speed – and so much of that is tied into the next point.

 Website and design

-Your website is the face of your brand – but its importance goes beyond its aesthetic.
+Your website is the face of your brand, but its importance goes beyond its aesthetic.
 Visitors will expect a fast, intuitive experience; otherwise, they’ll abandon your website altogether.
-There’s a lot to consider – from page loading speed to navigation to customer service – so check out our 22 golden rules of e-commerce to tick them all off.
+There’s a lot to consider, from page loading speed and navigation to customer service.
+Not quite sure where to start?
+Check out our 22 golden rules of e-commerce to tick them all off.

 Online payments

-Did you know that online shoppers are 70% more likely to finalise a purchase if their preferred payment method is displayed as an option at checkout?3 But which ones should your business offer?
+Did you know that online shoppers are 70% more likely to finalise a purchase if their preferred payment method is displayed as an option at checkout?⁴ But which ones should your business offer?
 Credit cards?
 Digital wallets?
 And what about ‘buy now pay later’ instalment plans?
-Dive into our guide to the new ways to pay to get started – and remember to do your research into local preferences if you’re selling internationally.
+Dive into our guide to the new ways to pay to get started, and remember to do your research into local preferences if you’re selling internationally.

 Dynamic pricing

 This involves changing the prices of your products based on market trends, supply and demand, inventory level, and customer expectations.
-Being flexible with your pricing strategy is key to remaining competitive – for example, price matching a competitor’s products.
+Being flexible with your pricing strategy is key to remaining competitive.

-Today, there are many AI-powered technology platforms that can monitor your inventory to find the optimal price points for your products, based on demand.
-This will benefit your business and your customers.
+To make this process more efficient, many businesses are turning to AI-powered solutions.
+Today, there are many AI-powered technology platforms that can monitor your inventory to find the optimal price points for your products based on demand.
+This will benefit your business and your customers by ensuring fair pricing and maximising profitability.

 Supply chain

 The supply chain is the entire network involved in sourcing and procuring raw materials, converting those materials into finished goods, and distributing those finished goods.
-As an e-commerce business, you may work with several partners along the supply chain, so maintaining regular communication is key to anticipating hurdles and putting plans in place – such as if a supplier is going to be late with one of their deliveries to you.
+As an e-commerce business, you may work with several partners along the supply chain, so maintaining regular communication is key to anticipating hurdles and putting plans in place.

 An agile supply chain can quickly adapt to market changes, anticipate spikes in demand, and meet customers’ delivery expectations – here are some tips.